chenjinqian/chenjinqian.github.io/_posts/2016-04-09-how-to-learn-language-in-6-month.markdown

 and feel how it sounds which means you have a feedback loop operating in your face, but ideally if you can look at a native speaker and just observe how they use their face, let your unconscious mind absorb the rules, then you’re going to be able to pick it up.
-And if you can’t get a native speaker to look at, you can use stuff like this: [slides].<br  />
+And if you can’t get a native speaker to look at, you can use stuff like this: (pic 8, slide).<br  />
 </p>

 <p>